yogendrahexo/ART/README.md

 ## Supported Models

-ART should work with any vLLM/HuggingFace-transformers compatible causal language model, or at least the ones supported by [Unsloth](https://docs.unsloth.ai/get-started/all-our-models).
-If a model isn't working for you, please let us know on [Discord](https://discord.com/invite/EceeVdhpxD) or open an issue on [GitHub](https://github.com/openpipe/art/issues)!
+ART should work with most vLLM/HuggingFace-transformers compatible causal language models, or at least the ones supported by [Unsloth](https://docs.unsloth.ai/get-started/all-our-models).
+Gemma 3 does not appear to be supported for the time being.
+If any other model isn't working for you, please let us know on [Discord](https://discord.com/invite/EceeVdhpxD) or open an issue on [GitHub](https://github.com/openpipe/art/issues)!

 ## ⚠️ Disclaimer